alinaqi25/venn-vault/README.md

 - **Passwords** are hashed with `bcrypt` at a cost factor of 10 before being stored.
 Plaintext is never persisted and never logged.
 - **JWTs** are signed with a secret from `process.env.JWT_SECRET` and set as `HttpOnly` cookies, making them inaccessible to client-side JavaScript.
-- **Frozen accounts** are blocked at the API level on deposit, withdrawal, and transfer routes — not just in the UI.
+- **Frozen accounts** are blocked at the API level on deposit, withdrawal, and transfer routes.
 - **Soft deletes** mark accounts as `is_deleted = TRUE` rather than removing rows, so transaction history referencing deleted users is preserved.
 - **Transfer atomicity** is enforced with a PostgreSQL transaction and row-level locks (`FOR UPDATE`), preventing race conditions on concurrent balance updates.
-- **Admin and user sessions are separated** — a user `token` cookie cannot authenticate admin routes, and an `adminToken` cookie cannot authenticate user routes.
+- **Admin and user sessions are separated** User `token` cookie cannot authenticate admin routes, and an `adminToken` cookie cannot authenticate user routes.

 ---